QBDev0ps/DevOps-Cloud-projects/Project17.md

 In continuation from where we stopped in the previous project, we shall proceed to carry out the following:

-1. Networking: Create our Networking resources
+1. Networking Resources: We create our Networking resources.

-2. AWS Identity and Access Management: Compute and Access Control configuration automation
+2. AWS Identity and Access Management: Identity Access Control configuration automation.

-3.a
+3. Compute Resources: Automate creation of compute resources and associated configuration.

-### Networking
+### Networking Resources

 Firstly, we need to create our network resources.Since we have created our public subnets in the previous project, we shall start off here by creating our private subnets.